 “Malicious Code” means viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs.

-“Order” means a separate order, checkout page, purchase, or statement of work for Services pursuant to this Agreement: (a) completed and submitted by Customer online at the Dovetail website and accepted by Dovetail or (b) executed by Dovetail and Customer.
+“Order” means a separate order, checkout page, purchase, or statement of work for any Paid Plan pursuant to this Agreement: (a) completed and submitted by Customer online at the Dovetail website and accepted by Dovetail or (b) executed by Dovetail and Customer.
+For Free Plans, “Order” shall refer to the account registration completed and submitted by the Customer online at the Dovetail website and accepted by Dovetail.

 “Order Term” means, with respect to each Order, the initial subscription term for the Services specified in the applicable Order and all Renewal Order Terms, if any.
 In the event an Order does not specify a fixed term, then the Order Term will run from the Order’s effective date until the end of the calendar month in which either Party gives notice of termination in accordance with Section 17, unless the Order is otherwise terminated earlier in accordance with this Agreement or the Order.